Perkins Call Canine Center

 “Being involved in the anthrozoology program at Carroll College had a tremendous impact on my life,” said Whitney Call.
 “Gaining a deeper understanding into the interactions between humans and animals, and the ways in which we can partner with animals to have mutually beneficial relationships, helped me to determine a career path and changed my life in a positive way.
 The experiences I had in the program helped me grow not only from an academic standpoint, but were also fun and fulfilling.
 I hope that many more students can benefit from the program in coming years.”

-The Center will include a 2,600 sq. ft. canine training room with beautiful views toward downtown Helena, a 30-seat classroom, ANZ faculty offices, research rooms, a veterinary treatment room, wash rooms, and both indoor and outdoor kennels.
+The Center, which was completed in time for the Fall 2020 semester, includes a 2,600 sq. ft. canine training room with beautiful views toward downtown Helena and the surrounding mountains, a 30-seat classroom, ANZ faculty offices, research rooms, a veterinary treatment room, wash rooms, and both indoor and outdoor kennels.

 Anthrozoology, the interdisciplinary study of human-animal interaction, is the fastest-growing program at Carroll College and one of the only undergraduate degree programs of its kind in the U.S. The program began as minor in 2006 and a major was added in 2011.
 By 2015, almost 100 students had declared a major in anthrozoology.
 Today, forty-six of the 300+ students in the 2019/2020 first-year class are majoring in anthrozoology.
 If this trajectory continues, over 10% of Carroll’s student body will be majoring in anthrozoology by 2022.